-The British saw themselves as fighting for their survival and their homeland, against Napoleon.
-They had been fighting also to maintain their position in India, and expanding there, capturing the Indian cities of Gwalior and Delhi in 1803 and negotiating an end to the fighting there in 1806.
-Their navy was their primary force, and also in 1806 they took Cape Colony (South Africa) from the Dutch – who were being ruled by Napoleon.
+Against Napoleon the British saw themselves as fighting for their survival and their homeland.
+They had been fighting also to maintain their position in India and expanding there, capturing the Indian cities of Gwalior and Delhi in 1803 and negotiating an end to the fighting there in 1806.
+Their navy was their primary force, and in 1806 they took Cape Colony (South Africa) from the Dutch – who were being ruled by Napoleon.
 From the Dutch they took Surinam and Essequibo (Guyana) on the northern coast of South America.
 From Napoleon's ally, Denmark, they took the Caribbean islands of St. Thomas, St. John and St. Croix (the Virgin Islands).
 Also in the Caribbean they took France's islands in the Lesser Antilles.
-They took the French islands of Burbon (Reunion and Marituis) east of Madagascar.
-With the British presence on the Indian Ocean in mind, in 1808 the French fortified what had been Dutch-held post at Batavia, in Java (Indonesia), and in 1811 sixty British ships blockaded Batavia and took control of the area that city, annoying local people.
+They took the French islands of Bourbon (Reunion and Mauritius) east of Madagascar.
+With the British presence on the Indian Ocean in mind, in 1808 the French fortified what had been Dutch-held post at Batavia in Java, and in 1811 sixty British ships blockaded Batavia and took control of the area, annoying local people.

 In Europe, the British were fighting France with a counter blockade, cutting French trade where they could, and this created a problem with the United States, whose merchants were pursuing trade with whomever they could.
 And the British had a problem of their sailors deserting to U.S. merchant ships, where they could get higher pay.
-British authorities believed that they had to discourage these desertions, which could weaken their navy.
+British authorities believed that they had to discourage these desertions.

-These were issues in election campaigning, and the Republicans did well against the Federalists.
-The 12th Congress, which convened in November, 1811, was overwhelmingly Republicans in both the House and the Senate.
-Speeches were made about the need to go to war to defend the nation's honor.
+These were issues in election campaigning in 1810-11, and the Republicans did well against the Federalists.
+The 12th Congress, which convened in November 1811, was overwhelmingly Republicans in both the House and the Senate, and speeches were made about the need to go to war to defend the nation's honor.

-In May, 1812, Britain's Prime Minister Spencer Perceval was assassinated.
+In May 1812, Britain's Prime Minister Spencer Perceval was assassinated.
 His successor, Lord Liverpool, was more moderate than Perceval had been, and the British were treating American ships and seamen with new tact.
 The British Navy was instructed to avoid clashes with Americans.
-This did not deter the Republicans wanting war.
+This did not deter Republicans from wanting war.
 Congress declared war against Britain on June 18, 1812.
 Many found the news of war exhilarating.
-In Washington handshakes abounded and a rejoicing as never seen before.
+In Washington, handshakes abounded and there was rejoicing.
 In Kentucky, muskets and cannon were fired and there was much cheering.

-On July 12, a U.S. force, led by general William Hull, entered Canada.
+On July 12, a US force led by general William Hull entered Canada.
 Tecumseh gathered 800 warriors in support of the British.
 The British were now to make a common cause with the Indians rebelling against expansion.
-Hull was driven back to Fort Detroit and surrounded by British regulars and militia and Indians under Tecumseh.
+Hull was driven back to Fort Detroit and surrounded by British regulars, by militia and Indians under Tecumseh.
 Hull surrendered the fort without firing a shot.

 In 1813, Britain was too busy for anything more than hit and run raids by its navy against the United States.
-In March, U.S. troops burned the town of York.
-Captain Oliver Perry commanded a small fleet on Lake Erie that repelled an attack by British ships in September.
+In March, U.S. troops burned the town of York (today Toronto) on the shore of Lake Ontario.
+On August 30, 750 Creek Amerindian warriors attacked a US fort in Alabama, killed more than 500 and suffered 50 to 100 deaths.
+Indians Captain Oliver Perry commanded a small fleet on Lake Erie that repelled an attack by British ships in September.
 The British defeated General Wayne Hampton's advance into Canada in November.
-And at the end of November, General John Floyd raided the hostile Creek village of Autosse, in central Alabama, killing 200 Indians and destroying 400 dwellings.
+And at the end of November, General John Floyd raided the Creek village of Autosse in central Alabama, killing 200 and destroying 400 dwellings.

-The British sent a force from Canada to Plattsburg Bay on Lake Champlain in early September, and in a naval and land engagement the U.S. sent the British into retreat.
-One more assault had been planned by the British, in the south near the mouth of the Mississippi.
-In mid-December the British landed a force on the left bank of the Mississippi.
-Negotiations between the Americans and the British had been taking place in Europe, at Ghent, since early August, and the peace treaty was signed on December 24, restoring "upon principles of perfect reciprocity," in the words of the treaty, "peace, friendship, and good understanding" between "His Britannic Majesty and the United States."
-With the slow communications of those times, word that the war was over did not reach the British or American forces by the Mississippi near New Orleans.
-In early January, Andrew Jackson, commander of the U.S. forces, behind a canal and a breast-high dirt barrier reinforced by sugar barrels, drove back three reckless frontal attacks by the British, who suffered more than 2,000 casualties, including the death of their commander.
+Word that the war was over was slow in reaching the British and US forces by the Mississippi River near New Orleans.
+In early January, Andrew Jackson, commander of the US forces, behind a canal and a breast-high dirt barrier reinforced by sugar barrels, drove back three reckless frontal attacks by the British, who suffered more than 2,000 casualties, including the death of their commander.
 The British retreated.
 Some in the United States were overjoyed by the victory, and Andrew Jackson became a military hero.

 Canadians were happy too.
 The war had given Canadians a national identity beyond scattered outposts within the British Empire.
-Canadians were happy to be living in peace again, unthreatened and with their own legends of heroism.
-One hero was Isaac Brock, the victor at Detroit in 1812 and leader of Canada defense.
-Another was Laura Secord, a former loyalist from Massachusetts, who was forced to billet three officers of an invading U.S. force just inside Canada.
-She overheard the officers discuss plans for a surprise attack at Beaver Dam and she walked 20 miles including a six-hour climb over the Niagara Escarpment to warn of the attack.
+Canadians were happy to be at peace again, unthreatened and with their own legends of heroism.
+One hero was Isaac Brock, the victor at Detroit in 1812 and leader of Canada's defense.
+Another hero was Laura Secord, a former loyalist from Massachusetts.
+She had been forced to billet three officers of an invading US force just inside Canada and had overheard the officers discuss plans for a surprise attack at Beaver Dam.
+She had walked 20 miles including a six-hour climb over the Niagara Escarpment to warn of the attack.